-Upon the appearance, last September, of my letter, addressed to the editor of the Siccle, in which I clearly defined the formula of the national aspiration of Italy in two inseparable terms, Independence and Unification, the English journals of all shades of opinion, from the Times to the Leader, declared themselves favourable to that formula, and accepted with equal sympathy the term of unification and that of independence.
+Upon the appearance, last September, of my letter, addressed to the editor of the Siecle, in which I clearly defined the formula of the national aspiration of Italy in two inseparable terms, Independence and Unification, the English journals of all shades of opinion, from the Times to the Leuder, declared themselves favourable to that formula, and accepted with equal sympathy the term of unification and that of independence.
 "An analogous declaration on the part of the French periodical press would be an immense service rendered to the cause of Italy.

-"The question I submit is this :--Whether, if, in an early or remote future, by the use of the means which Providence may put within our reach, we should succeed in accomplishing our object: if Italy, ceasing to be a simple geographical denomination, should become a political individuality, powerful and prosperous, could such a result be dangerous, or hurtful, or simply disagreeable to France?
-I think that, putting aside all discussion on the probability of the hypothesis, an intelligent and skilful writer might, without inconvenience, treat this question from a general abstract, and elevated point of view, having regard to the permanent political and economical interests of France, superior to, and independent of, any transitory interest, and of all preoccupations of party, of coterie, or of persons, young man, who was at that time fully occupied with his literary labours.
-Nevertheless, despite the total absence of proof, and despite the steps taken by his family, Mr. Rane was detained in prison at the depôt of the Préfecture de Police.
+"The question I submit is this :---Whether, if, in an early or remote future, by the use of the means which Providence may put within our reach, we should succeed in accomplishing our object: if Italy, ceasing to be a simple geographical denomination, should become a political individuality, powerful and prosperous, could such a result be dangerous, or hurtful, or simply disagreeable to France?
+I think that, putting aside all discussion on the probability of the hypothesis, an intelligent and skilful writer might, without inconvenience, treat this question from a general abstract, and elevated point of view, having regard to the permanent political and economical interests of France, superior to, and independent of, any transitory interest, and of all preoccupations of party, of cotorie, or of persons.
 "The evidence of sympathy which, on many occasions, you have given to my unhappy country, bids me hope, Sir, that you will kindly answer to my appeal.
-I offer you my acknowledgments in advance, and pray yon, at the same time, to accept the assurance of my distinguished consideration.
+I offer you my acknowledgments in advance, and pray you, at the same time, to accept the assurance of my distinguished consideration.